Q - What is the Commission for Case Manager Certification?

 A - To ensure your computer will be compatible, please visit https://rpcandidate.prometric.com/.

-Q - Can I use a corporate computer?
+Q - Can I use a corporate computer for my remote exam?

 A - Individuals who are using a corporate computer or are on a corporate network may have more firewall/computer limitations as a result.
 While some individuals are not going to have permission to make changes on their work computer, some will and they can also work with their IT department in advance to follow these instructions.